-Organised by IOM3, sponsored by The Worshipful Company of Armourers & Brasiers and the Henry Royce Institute, the Young Persons' Lecture Competition invites students and professionals up to the age of 28 to deliver a short lecture (12 to 15mins) on a materials, minerals, mining, packaging, clay technology, wood science or engineering related subject.
+Organised by IOM3, sponsored by The Worshipful Company of Armourers & Brasiers, Henry Royce Institute, Midland Institute of Mining Engineers and East Midlands Materials Society, the Young Persons' Lecture Competition invites students and professionals up to the age of 28 to deliver a short lecture (12 to 15mins) on a materials, minerals, mining, packaging, clay technology, wood science or engineering related subject.

 Candidates compete in a series of heats organised by IOM3 Local Societies, from which regional finalists are selected to compete in the national final.
 The winner goes on to represent their country in the Young Persons' World Lecture Competition.

-The 2020 YPLC final was held on Wednesday 23 September online.
-The event was sponsored by The Armourers & Brasiers' Company, the Midland Institute of Mining Engineers (MIME) and the East Midlands Materials Society (EMMS).
+The 2021 YPLC final was held on Wednesday 5 May online (via Zoom).
+The event was sponsored by The Worshipful Company of Armourers & Brasiers, Henry Royce Institute, the Midland Institute of Mining Engineers (MIME) and the East Midlands Materials Society (EMMS).

-Find out more about the winners and finalists and read summaries of their presentations below.
+Find out more about the finalists, read their abstracts and watch their presentations below.